 Social Media Addiction Lawsuit

 Teens and young adults are particularly vulnerable to the extremely harmful effects of social media addiction, including depression, self-harm, eating disorders, suicidal ideation, and injury of suicide.
-Social media companies such as Meta have designed their platforms to be addictive, putting profits over the safety of their users.
+Social media companies have designed their platforms to be addictive, putting profits over the safety of their users.
 The Lanier Law Firm is helping victims fight back through social media addiction lawsuits.
 Contact us today at 1-800-723-3216 for a free case evaluation.

 Rachel Lanier